 Whose adorning let it not be that outward adorning of plaiting the hair, and of wearing of gold, or of putting on of apparel; 4 But let it be the hidden man of the heart, in that which is not corruptible, even the ornament of a meek and quiet spirit, which is in the sight of God of great price.

-This is not the place to discuss all of the teaching of these verses.
-And, admittedly, they do not directly speak of body-piercing.
+This is not the place to discuss all of the teachings of these verses.
+And, admittedly, they do not directly speak of body piercing.
 However, they do emphasize modesty in any kind of adorning for the body.
 Many of the practices we see today certainly go beyond modesty or moderation.

 These biblical precepts have convinced me that body piercing is something that every believer should approach with great caution.
 Clearly, a simple piercing of the ears is not the same as numerous piercings and ornaments all over the body.
 There is a strong element of personal conviction that tells us exactly where to draw the line.